-Thereafter, the LGU-IEDF shall be funded using:

-- Registration fees and annual dues paid by individual workers in the informal economy; and accreditation fees of their livelihood activities, organizations, and enterprises; and - b) Annual allocations from LGUs' Development Fund the percentage of which shall be determined by LGUs.

-Following the principle of merit and equity, LGUs that fulfill such allocations may receive additional assistance from the national government as recommended by IEDC; provided, that the LGUs have sufficiently complied with all requirements by the IEDC.
+- 11 Thereafter, the LGU-IEDF shall be funded using: - a) Registration fees and annual dues paid by individual workers in the informal economy; and accreditation fees of their livelihood activities, organizations, and enterprises; and - b) Annual allocations from LGUs' Development Fund the percentage of which shall be determined by LGUs. - Following the principle of merit and equity, LGUs that fulfill such allocations may receive additional assistance from the national government as recommended by IEDC; provided, that the LGUs have sufficiently complied with all requirements by the IEDC. - Sec.
+35. Registration of Informal Economy Workers, and Accreditation of Economic Units and Organizations.
+Pursuant to its functions under the Local Government Code, the Local Development Council in coordination with the WIELDU, shall establish a standard system of registration of WIE, and accreditation of informal livelihood activities, organizations, and economic units provided that the system shall be simple, efficient, affordable, uniform, and accessible to all. - Such registration or accreditation shall signify eligibility of the WIE, their livelihood activities, organizations, or enterprises to avail of development programs, provided that, the poorest and most vulnerable shall be given priority.
+The registration or accreditation may be renewed subject to requirements set forth by the LDC in coordination with the WIELDU. - Sec.
+36. Annual Dues.
+WIE and their organizations shall pay annual dues to be determined by the concerned LGU) in consultation with their WIELDU).
+Said annual dues shall be no more than 30% of the legally prescribed daily minimum wage in their respective regions or provinces. - 35 These annual dues shall accrue to the concerned LGU and shall be used for programs to - 36 benefit WIE, their organizations, business activities, and enterprises based on recommendations by the WIELDU and the local informal economy constituents.

 Sec.
-35. Registration of Informal Economy Workers, and Accreditation of Economic Units and Organizations. - Pursuant to its functions under the Local Government Code, the Local Development Council in coordination with the WIELDU, shall establish a standard system of registration of workers in the informal economy, and accreditation of informal livelihood activities, organizations, and economic units provided that the system shall be simple, efficient, affordable, uniform, and accessible to all.

-Such registration or accreditation shall signify eligibility of the workers in the informal economy, their livelihood activities, organizations, or enterprises to avail of development programs, provided that, the poorest and most vulnerable shall be given priority.
-The registration or accreditation may be renewed subject to requirements set forth by the LDC in coordination with the WIELDU.

-Sec.
-36. Annual Dues. - Workers in the informal economy and their organizations shall pay annual dues to be determined by the concerned LGU, in consultation with their WIELDU.
-Said annual dues shall be no more than 30% of the legally prescribed daily minimum wage in their respective regions or provinces.

-These annual dues shall accrue to the concerned LGU and shall be used for programs to benefit workers in the informal economy, their organizations, business activities, and enterprises based on recommendations by the WIELDU and the local informal economy constituents.

-Sec.
 37. Registration and Non-Registration. - In no case shall registration be construed as a basis for rights and entitlements under this Act.
-Non-registration should not deprive workers in the informal economy of their rights stated in the Act.
-Registration as workers in the informal economy in the LGU is voluntary and shall not be made as a prerequisite to work by any private enterprise or government unit.
+Non-registration should not deprive WIE of their rights stated in the Act.
+Registration as a WIE in the LGU is voluntary and shall not be made as a prerequisite to work by any private enterprise or government unit.
 However, registration shall guarantee prioritization and immediate recognition of the rights and benefits due to the workers in the informal economy.

-32 TITLE III
+TITLE III FINAL PROVISIONS